 We call a finite poset $P$ {\em automorphic} if it has a fixed point free automorphism, and we call it {\em minimal automorphic} if additionally every proper retract of it has the fixed point property.
 Minimal automorphic posets have been present in the literature since the late eighties; an overview is provided by \cite{Schroeder_2022_MASoC}.
 In particular, they have found interest as forbidden retracts because a poset does not have the fixed point property iff it has a minimal automorphic poset as retract \cite[Th.\ 4.8]{Schroeder_2016}.

 However, the description or characterization of minimal automorphic posets is still an open field.
 (Unless otherwise stated, ``poset'' always means ``finite poset'' in this article.)
 Since the pioneering work of Rival \cite{Rival_1976,Rival_1982}, we know that a poset of height one does not have the fixed point property iff it contains a crown, because a crown of minimal length will be a retract of it.
-Brualdi and Da Silva \cite{Brualdi_DdaSilva_1997} generalized this result by showing that a poset does not have the fixed point property iff it has a ``generalized crown'' as retract.
+Brualdi and Dias Da Silva \cite{Brualdi_DdaSilva_1997} generalized this result by showing that a poset does not have the fixed point property iff it has a ``generalized crown'' as retract.
 With respect to posets of small width, Fofanova and Rutkowski \cite{Fofanova_Rutkowski_1987} showed that a poset of width two does not have the fixed point property iff it has a 4-crown stack as retract.
 (The result extends even to chain-complete infinite posets.)
-Niederle \cite{Niederle_1989} characterized in 1989 posets of width three not having the fixed point property by having a non-trivial retract being a ``tower of nice sections''.
+Niederle \cite{Niederle_1989} proved in 1989 that a poset of width three does not have the fixed point property iff it has a ``tower of nice sections'' as non-trivial retract.
 Later on, in 2008, he extended his result to posets of width four \cite{Niederle_2008}.

-Unfortunately, it is quite difficult to break down Niederle's abstract characterization of the fixed point property to concrete posets or classes of posets of width three.
-According to our knowledge the only real success in this field is a result of Farley \cite{Farley_1997} from 1997, who showed that the ranked nice sections of width three are exactly the 6-crown stacks, and that a 6-crown stack is minimal automorphic iff its height $h$ is not a multiple of three.
+Unfortunately, it is quite difficult to break down Niederle's abstract characterization to concrete posets or classes of posets.
+As far as we know, the only real success in this field is a result of Farley \cite{Farley_1997} from 1997, who showed that the ranked nice sections of width three are exactly the 6-crown stacks, and that a 6-crown stack is minimal automorphic iff its height $h$ is not a multiple of three.
 Otherwise, it has a 4-crown stack of height $\frac{2}{3} h$ as retract.
 Schr\"{o}der \cite[Lemma 2.6]{Schroeder_2022_MASoC} generalized one direction of this result by showing that a $2n$-crown stack of height $nm$ has a 4-crown stack of height $2m$ as retract.
 Moreover, in the case of $n \geq 3$, a $2n$-crown stack of height $h$ is not minimal automorphic if $h$ and $n$ have a non-trivial common factor \cite[Prop.\ 2.7]{Schroeder_2022_MASoC}.

-Due to the results of Niederle \cite{Niederle_1989}, the investigation of the minimal automorphic posets of width three can be restricted to the investigation of the nice sections of width three.
-In our article, we characterize those of them which have a 4-crown stack as retract and we develop and apply a recursive approach for their determination.